ex0dus-0x/ward/README.md

 malicious ELFs in-memory.
 Useful for red teamers trying to proliferate a payload while evading detection.

+## Features

+* Stealthy - payload is injected in ELF format, and loaded through `memfd`-based execution
+* Zlib compression for packed executables
+* Anti-tampering with code injection prevention

 ## How It Works

 __ward__ compresses a target ELF executable and injects it into a stub program,